You just performed a pure tone audiometry test and your audiogram is in front of you - what now

 Example of a mixed hearing loss audiometry results (degree: moderate to profound) [sourced from Aussie Deaf Kids]

-By knowing how to read audiometry reports, a clinician is able to classify the hearing loss according to degree, configuration and type and use this information to decide on the need for further diagnostic assessment and audiological management or to refer the patient for medical intervention.
+By knowing how to read audiometry reports, a clinician is able to classify the hearing loss according to degree, configuration and type and use this information to determine the need for further diagnostic assessment and audiological management or to refer the patient for medical intervention.